bdeluna16/surfs_up/README.md

 ## Results
 The data used in our analysis was sourced from 9 different weather stations.
 The results below is our statistical summary of temperatures in Oahu during the months of June & December of 2016 & 2017.
 All temperatures were recorded as fahrenheit.

+December data is on the right & June data is on the left

 * Average temperatures during June & December are similar with averages hovering around 71-74 degrees.
 * Lowest temperature for December was recorded at 56 degrees.
 Highest temperature for December was recorded at 83 degrees.
 * Lowest temperature recored for June was recored at 64 degrees.
 Highest temperature for June was recorded at 85 degrees.